x-Code-x/sdmx-prototype-json/draft-sdmx-json/docs/sdmx-json-field-guide.md

 * Delete - data are to be deleted.

-* Informational - data are being exchanged for informational purposes only, and not meant to update a system.
+* Information- data are being exchanged for informational purposes only, and not meant to update a system.

 Example:

-    "action": "Informational"
+    "action": "Information"

 ### reportingBegin